Gerald Schoenfeld Theatre: 2000s to present

 The Plymouth's first new production of the 2000s was a revival of the Betty Comden, Adolph Green, and Jule Styne musical Bells Are Ringing, which opened in April 2001 with Faith Prince; it ran for two months.
 This was followed the same year by Thou Shalt Not, which ran for three months.
 The play The Graduate, which opened in April 2002 and was based on the film of the same name, ran for nearly a year.
 Next to be staged was a revival of Eugene O'Neill's play Long Day's Journey into Night as well as the musical Taboo in 2003.
 As part of a settlement with the United States Department of Justice in 2003, the Shuberts agreed to improve disabled access at their 16 landmarked Broadway theaters, including the Plymouth.
 The Stephen Belber drama Match was shown at the Plymouth during early 2004.

 In September 2004, the Shubert Organization's board of directors voted to rename the Plymouth for then-current president Gerald Schoenfeld, as well as the neighboring Royale for its longtime president Bernard B. Jacobs.
 The two theaters were officially renamed with a marquee replacement ceremony on May 9, 2005.
 While Schoenfeld appeared to be proud of the renaming, the renaming was controversial among producers and theatrical fans, despite the longstanding tradition of renaming Broadway houses after their producers.
-The musical Brooklyn, which had opened in October 2004 before the renaming, had 284 performances.
+The musical Brooklyn, which had opened in October 2004 before the renaming was finalized, had 284 performances.
 The first two shows at the renamed theater were not successful; Chita Rivera: The Dancer's Life opened in late 2005 and ran for two months, while The Caine Mutiny Court-Martial flopped after two weeks in May 2006.
 Conversely, the musical A Chorus Line opened in October 2006, running for almost two years.
 This was followed by All My Sons in 2008, as well as Impressionism and A Steady Rain in 2009.